learningtitans/melanoma-screening/README.md

 	Please, follow the download and installation guidelines of each dependency.

-	For LIBLINEAR and LIBSVM, it will be necessary to generate the executables through the command "make".
+	For LIBSVM, it will be necessary to generate the executables through the command "make".
 Please, follow the guidelines at each README file and ignore the warning messages (if any).

-	After generating the LIBLINEAR and LIBSVM executables, browse to the directory [setup] and allow the execution of the script "1_enableExecutables.sh":
+	After generating the LIBSVM executables, browse to the directory [setup] and allow the execution of the script "1_enableExecutables.sh":

 		chmod +x 1_enableExecutables.sh